define workload → get decision report

 Enterprise lifecycle

-Product, ML, platform, SRE, finance, and leadership — one platform, multiple personas, same source of truth.
+Product, ML, platform, SRE, finance, and leadership — same source of truth.

 Platform in action